DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 ## Generic Functions

-It’s common to write a function where the types of the input relate to the type of the output, or where the types of two inputs are related in some way.
-Let’s consider for a moment a function that returns the first element of an array:
+It's common to write a function where the types of the input relate to the type of the output, or where the types of two inputs are related in some way.
+Let's consider for a moment a function that returns the first element of an array:

 ```ts
 function firstElement(arr: any[]) {